lprsoft/LPReditor_ANPR_Lib/README.md

     + [![ONNX](https://github.com/onnx/onnx)](#--onnx--https---githubcom-onnx-onnx-)
 - [License](#license)

 This C library is a C API, that allows to recognize license plate numbers in images.
 It is meant to use without pain, since the number of exported functions is limited (only 3 functions).
 It uses no structs (and of course no C++ classes).
 No need of tuning also.
 It is ready to operate on any latin license plate number image.
-Furthermore it relies on standard technologies, that make it possible to deploy on many platforms.
+Furthermore it relies on standard technologies, that make it possible, to (build and) deploy on many platforms.
-# Build
+# Building the API
 This code is standard c++ and relies on ![OpenCV](https://github.com/opencv/opencv) and ![ONNXRuntime](https://github.com/microsoft/onnxruntime).
 These two softwares are meant to operate on a vast range of hardwares and os.
 Based on that, it should be possible to build on various platforms.
 Among them, I tested successfully Windows 10 and Linux Ubuntu (20.04).
 Use of CUDA has not (yet) been tested (only CPU).
 ### (Common) Step 1 : Install ![OpenCV](https://github.com/opencv/opencv)
 ## On Windows :